 Using either of these knots should create a firm attachment between your fishing line and leader.
 One thing to note is that using only a knot to connect your lines won’t reduce the chance line twisting.

 A swivel is a device that utilizes two rings connected to a pivoting joint.
-You can use a swivel to attach a length of line to another length of line.
+You can use a swivel to attach a leader line to the main length of line.

 Swivels can be beneficial for attaching leaders to your fishing line because they eliminate line twisting.